 I also have extensive experience writing about renewable energy, the environment, urban development, public policy, economic development and business.
 I’ve written hundreds of articles published in newspapers, trade magazines, general interest magazines, online and on interactive TV services.
 Outlets I’ve written for, in the U.S. and U.K., include sustainable business websites Environmental Leader, Energy Manager Today and Environment Energy Pro, the political and social issues magazine New Internationalist, satirical magazine Private Eye, satellite television company UKTV, and trade magazines Architectural Record, Windpower Monthly, Windpower Offshore, Regeneration & Renewal, Real Business and Real Finance.

-I earned my B.A. in philosophy with honors from Wesleyan University and trained in magazine journalism at PMA Training, which is accredited by the U.K.’s Periodicals Training Council.
-In my spare time, I run and frequent the karaoke stage.
-I split my time between Austin and Dallas, and share my life with my husband Will and our grouchy orange cat, Ranji.
+I earned my B.A. in philosophy with honors from Wesleyan University and my M.A. in journalism from the University of Missouri, and trained in magazine journalism at PMA Training, which is accredited by the U.K.’s Periodicals Training Council.
+In my spare time, I run and sing in a School of Rock band.
+I live in Dallas with my husband Will and our grouchy orange cat, Ranji.